emilyjcosta5/datachallenge2/report.rst

 The main focus of this project was to balance the dataset to optimize the performance and accurancy of the neural network.
 The overall representation of datasets exhibited a significant data imbalance.
 The average space group representation of the overall dataset was 814 images per space group, while the 25th percentile average was only 23 images per space group.

-Figure 1.
 .. image:: https://raw.githubusercontent.com/emilyjcosta5/datachallenge2/master/distributions/graphs/distributions_bar_log.png
   :width: 400
-  :alt: Original Distribution
+  :alt: Figure 1.
+Original Distribution

+Figure 1.

 **Redistributing the Original Dataset**